ge-high-assurance/RACK/RACK-Ontology/assist/README.md

 (Automated Software Structure Ingestion and System Testing)

 This toolset provides for the ability to do various automated tasks, guided by the core RACK ontology.
+These tools are designed to be run directly from the command-line or as part of the build process of the software being certified.

+These tools additionally provide an alternate data ingestion method to the CSV file + RACK cli tooling.
+Either is appropriate to use, based on the needs at the time.

 * `databin`